snchildress/quarterback-spy/README.md

 2. Set all of your production env vars in a `prod.env` file and upload these to AWS SSM Param Store using `./set-env-vars prod`
 3. Install the Serverless Framework: `npm install -g serverless`

-Once you've set up the deployment process, deploy to your production environment with `make deploy`.
-If you add any new environment variables, reset all of your production variables using `./set-env-vars prod` once again
+If you add any new environment variables, reset all of your production variables using `./set-env-vars prod` once again.
+This must be done before a deployment as Lambda env vars are configured by the Serverless Framework at deployment time, not run time.
+Once you've set up the deployment process, deploy to your production environment with `make deploy`